Gilbert Brulé: Personal life

-Brulé was born in Edmonton, Alberta, later moving to North Vancouver, British Columbia, during his childhood.
+Brulé was born in Edmonton, Alberta, moving to North Vancouver, British Columbia, during his childhood.
 He had a sister named Leah who died at the age of 12 as a result of complications from cerebral palsy.
 Brulé was nine years old at the time of his sister's death and later had her name tattooed on his left wrist.
 Despite growing up in both Edmonton and Vancouver, Brulé was a childhood fan of the Los Angeles Kings.

 In May 2010, Brulé donated $10,000 to a fund assisting an Edmonton boy suffering from lymphatic cystic hydroma.
 The money was allocated to a costly surgery to be performed in New York, which doctors in Canada were unable to perform.
 Brulé received further media attention a year later for picking up a pair of hitchhikers who turned out to be Irish rock band U2 frontman Bono and his assistant in a West Vancouver neighbourhood on May 31, 2011.
 In return, Brulé was given backstage passes for him and his mother, for U2's concert in Edmonton on the next day.
 During the show, Bono thanked Brulé for the ride.

 In July 2013, Brulé revealed in an interview that an adverse relationship with his father may have been at least partly to blame for his floundering NHL career.